paulo-pvbn/ESC/README.md

 ##### Using the application:
 - Access http://localhost:8000/static/index.html
 - Login with a user created with the django admin.
 The user must have been assigned a profile.
+- Alternatively, run `python blockchain_gui.py` to open a Tkinter interface for browsing case history using the REST API.

 #### Future Updates: